Mulch is a material that is spread on the ground to protect the soil from erosion and to help maintain moisture.

 Simply cover the soil around your blueberry plants with a layer of straw, and then use a garden seeder to plant your blueberry seeds in the straw.

 The straw will protect the seeds from being blown away or eaten by animals, and it will also help to keep the soil moisture levels consistent.

 I am not going to hide it, straw mulch is commonly known as a great mulch for growing blueberries.
-It is quite effective at increasing yields and speed up germination.
-This EZ-Straw is definitely packed neatly and easy to apply.
+It is quite effective at increasing yields and speeding up germination.
+This EZ-Straw is packed neatly and easy to apply.